-5. Avoid Using Generic Social Proof During Your Product Demo
+5. Avoid Using Generic Social Proof During Your Sales Product Demo

-Social proof seems like an easy win, but it’s the opposite of your BFF during product demos.
+Social proof seems like an easy win, but it’s the opposite of your BFF during product demonstrations.

 Using endorsements from big customers might win credibility with a few buyers, but chances are it’s going to work against you.